byteduck/duckOS/README.md

 # duckOS
 ### A hobby operating system

+## IMPORTANT: This project is on a brief summer hiatus due to my internship at a major fruit-based technology company.
+Thank you for your patience! :)

 A hobby UNIX-like OS with a graphical window manager for x86 computers.

 ![Toolchain](https://github.com/byteduck/duckOS/workflows/Toolchain/badge.svg)